2014 Gambian coup attempt: Planning

 Njaga Jagne became increasingly vocal about his distaste for President Jammeh.
 In October 2013, Jagne posted an "open letter" to President Jammeh on Facebook, which adopted a violent tone.
 Jagne reassured his sister that it was just rhetoric.
 The same month, Jagne discussed endowing a political fund to fuel opposition on an ongoing basis.
 To this end, his sister suggested getting in touch with Cherno Nije, who she had met at a conference.
 Cherno Njie had been funding a radio station in Senegal which broadcast anti-Jammeh propaganda into The Gambia, and had previously paid for Manneh's travel to lobby the United Nations in favour of sanctions against The Gambia.

 In 2013, President Jammeh removed Lt Col. Lamin Sanneh from commander of his Presidential Guard.
 Sanneh then fled to Washington, D.C.
 There, he got in touch with his friend Banka Manneh, who put Sanneh in touch with Jagne.
 Jagne also recruited Papa Faal, Alhagie Barrow, other Gambians, and veterans of the United States Army, as well as several Gambians living in Europe.

 Over time, the group got increasingly political.
 In March 2014, Manneh wrote "Is military action a viable option?
 Me thinks, what do you?:)."
 Jagne & Manneh convinced Niji to finance the plot, and the budget for the coup was set to $200,000.
 Banka Manneh, who claimed to have high level friends in the Gambian military, claimed he would be able to gather a force of 160 soldiers from inside The Gambia to assist in the coup.
 Barrow and Jagne began buying weapons.
 Manneh drafted a document titled "Transition Into the Third Republic," which placed Cherno Nije as interim president for 2 years.

-The group planned to ambush Jammeh's motorcade, disable the lede vehicle, and persuade the bodyguards to disarm themselves.
+The group planned to ambush Jammeh's motorcade, disable the lead vehicle, and persuade the bodyguards to disarm themselves.
 They also formed an alternative plan to attack the State House of the Gambia, the official presidential residence, again hoping to negotiate with the guards but preparing for forceful entry if needed.
 If they failed, they planned to blend in with civilian clothes.
 If they succeeded, they planned to recruit the military to secure critical infrastructure, shut down cell service, and have Manneh use state radio and television to announce their success.

 They shipped their weapons and flew to Dakar, Senegal.
 The FBI attempted to contact numerous participants.
 Manneh did not attend, as he had discovered an alternate plot by Niji which did not include him.
 They decided to attack the State House and instead kidnap General Saul Badjie, because Jammeh was leaving.